 During the 2008 legislative session, Senator Charlie Justice introduced a constitutional amendment that would have created an independent commission to draw the lines for districts; it was never placed on any agenda and had no companion legislation in the House.
 Senator Justice tried again during the 2009 session, but results were the same.

 Amendments 5 and 6 addressing redistricting were both passed in the November 2010 election by 63% of voters.
-The 2010 Census has been completed, and Florida will be redistricting in 2012.

-It is imperative that the conditions set forth in Amendments 5 and 6 are followed to the letter when new district maps are drawn and approved.
+The League feels that it is imperative that the conditions set forth in Amendments 5 and 6 are followed to the letter when new district maps are drawn and approved.
 Incumbency and party affiliation have no place in the process.

-The Legislature ultimately dismissed the League-drawn maps.
 On February 3, 2012, the Florida House passed their congressional map, and the Senate approved it on February 9.
 Immediately thereafter, the League of Women Voters of Florida, Common Cause and National Council of La Raza announced their intention to file suit against the congressional map if signed by the governor.

 To view Supreme Court filings relevant to this case, click here.

-On September 5, 2012, the League of Women Voters of Florida, Common Cause and National Council of La Raza filed suit in the Second District Court in Leon County, challenging the constitutionality of the Florida Senate maps as drawn by the Legislature.
+On September 5, 2012, the League of Women Voters of Florida, Common Cause and National Council of La Raza filed suit in the Second District Court in Leon County, challenging the constitutionality of the Florida Senate map as drawn by the Legislature.
 LWVF President Deirdre Macnab explained, "Florida voters made their intent clear when they voted in 2010 to put new redistricting standards in the state constitution.
 The Florida League believes that the Senate plan does not comply with those standards."

 CLICK HERE TO READ THE FULL COMPLAINT.